 I’ve never met Larry, but he and I share a lifelong interest in adolescence.
 His urge has been to document; mine to teach.
 Clark has turned a 30-year obsession of capturing adolescence on countless negatives into a career while I, on the other hand, have worked with juvenile delinquents on the East Coast, was as a social worker in Oklahoma City, and spent five years teaching middle school English.
 For both of us, the proximity to adolescents must in some way be cathartic—pleasure or enlightenment via pain.
-It sounds sexual, like a Lolita sort of thing, but it’s not.
+It sounds sexual, like a Lolita sort of thing, but it’s not, since there are some other adult services you can find as an online adult chat which could be great for people which enjoy adult content.
 For me, it has been a way to reconnect with a time I have never been able to completely make sense of.
 Almost every time I sit down to write, something related to my seventh grade year comes up—the things that haunted me during that year of my life continue to haunt me today, if only less and less with each passing year.

 My mother is seven years younger than Clark.
 In the world of S.E.
 Hinton’s The Outsiders, my mother was a “soc,” Larry a “greaser.”
 They grew up no more than two or three miles from each other, but many worlds apart.
 My mother was the daughter of Oral Roberts and lived in a bubble of Christian mores and ostentatious luxury, while Larry lived in what were then the poorest conditions in the city, at least for white folks.